Confidono/Team-14-Predict/README.md

 ## Function 5: Number of tweets per day
 This function calculates the number of tweets that were posted per day.

+## Function 6: Word Splitter
+This function splits the sentences in a dataframe's column into a list of the separate words.
+The created lists should be placed in a column named 'Split Tweets' in the original dataframe.

+## Function 7: Stop Words
+ This function removes english stop words from a tweet.